Tim Dooley’s weekly workshop for poets looking to develop their individual voice and technique.

-10 weekly sessions on Wednesdays, 2–4pm, starts 22 January.
+10 weekly sessions on Wednesdays, 2–4pm, starts 13 January.
 This is the second of a three-term course.
+Students from term one will be given priority booking for this course.
+General booking for any remaining places will open on 23 November.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.